jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 So there were very few people who had never heard of Clojure, so I am not going to spend a lot of time on it.

-Oh, I had one more one more question.
+Oh, I had one more question.
 How many people have seen my talk "Simple Made Easy"?
 How many people have not?
 OK, a few, so I may spend a minute describing what I mean when I say simple.

 Clojure is a programming language.
-It runs in the JVM and JavaScript and pretty much a substantial subset of Clojure runs on JavaScript.
+It runs in the JVM and JavaScript, and pretty much a substantial subset of Clojure runs on JavaScript.
 So it is a programming language with which you can target both.
 But originally it only targeted the JVM and the CLR.
 There is still a